lecrisha-icl/AWS-First-GenAI-Journey/README.md

 Input text in any language, and the assistant will instantly translate it into the target language, providing both literal and context-aware translations.

 **Setup:**
-- Deploy Amazon Bedrock with a translation-capable large language model.
+- Deploy Amazon Bedrock with a translation-capable LLM.
 - Integrate with a Streamlit frontend for interaction.

 ---

 ### **2. AWS Educational Assistant**
 **Description:**
 An AI-powered educational assistant designed to help students and educators.
-It provides answers to academic questions, assists in study plans, and generates personalized learning content based on curriculum or topic input.
+It provides answers to academic questions, assists with study plans, and generates personalized learning content based on curriculum or topic input.

 **Key Components:**
 - **Amazon Bedrock** for NLP and text generation.